pombredanne/paulmillr.github.io/_posts/2013-05-29-github-pull-request-stats.md

 ### [Stylus](https://github.com/LearnBoost/stylus)
 **125 merged (70%) from 178**

 Arguably the best result from stylesheet languages.
+The result is also similar to other [@tjholowaychuk](http://tj-holowaychuk.com) projects, like mocha, jade or express.

 * [Sass](https://github.com/) has **45 merged pulls (38%) from 118**
 * [LESS](https://github.com/) got **64 merged pulls (21%) from 295**